-[Bal23], building on [Ste56, GW75], shows two results.
+There are a number of applications of these various construction methods in universal algebra and combinatorics.
+Early on, [Bal95] used the general method to construct an \aleph_1 -categorical projective plane at the very bottom of the Lenz-Barlotti hierarchy.
+[Bal21a] shows two results.
 1) if the line length k is a prime power then a strongly minimal Steiner system admits a 'coordinatization' by a quasigroup.
-We show here, as a by-product of our main construction, this coordinatization is not definable in the vocabulary $\{R\}$.
-2) Nevertheless, if k is a prime power, there are strongly minimal quasigroups7 (Q, ) (created in the vocabulary $\{H, R\}$) with $L_0^ \forall \exists$ axiomatizable) which induce Steiner systems.

-[Bal22] generalizes the notion of cycle decomposition [CW12] from Steiner 3-systems to that of path graph for Steiner k-systems and introduce a uniform method of proof for the following results.
-For each of the following conditions, there are 2^{\aleph_0} families of elementarily equivalent Steiner sytems, each with \aleph_0 countable models and one model of each uncountable cardinal satisfying the following condition: i) (extending [CGGW10]) each Steiner triple system is ∞ -sparse and has a uniform path graph; ii) (extending [CW12] each Steiner k-system (for $k=p^n$) is 2-transitive and has a uniform path graph (infinite cycles only) iii) extending [Fuj06] each is anti-Pasch (anti-mitre); iv) Items ii) and iii) have definable quasi-group structure.
+As shown here as a by-product of our main construction, this coordinatization is not definable in the vocabulary $\{R\}$.
+2) Nevertheless, if k is a prime power, there are strongly minimal quasigroups5 (Q, ) (created in the vocabulary $\{H, R\}$) with L_0^ $\forall \exists$ axiomatizable) which induce Steiner systems.
+2) In [Bal21b] we generalize the notion of cycle decomposition [CW12] from Steiner 3-systems to that of path graph for Steiner k-systems and introduce a uniform method of proof for the following results.
+For each of the following conditions, there are 2^{\aleph_0} families of elementarily equivalent Steiner sytems, each with \aleph_0 countable models and one model of each uncountable cardinal satisfying the following condition: i) (extending [CGGW10]) each Steiner triple system is ∞ -sparse and has a uniform path graph; ii) (extending [CW12] each Steiner k-system (for $k = p^n$) is 2-transitive and has a uniform path graph (infinite cycles only) iii) extending [Fuj06] each is anti-Pasch (anti-mitre); iv)Items ii) and iii) have definable quasi-group structure.
+Moreover, by varying L_0^ classes we can demand all models are 2-transitive.
+Unlike most combinatorial constructions, each example presents a class of models with the desired property.